Aboriginal Community Initiatives Fund

 Victorian Government · Australia

-The Aboriginal Community Initiatives Fund supports Aboriginal-led community projects across Victoria that address family violence and align with the Dhelk Dja 10 Year Agreement.
-Funding is available for not-for-profit groups, including projects focused on prevention, early intervention, leadership, self-determination and long-term community benefit.
+The Aboriginal Community Initiatives Fund provides Victorian Government funding to support Aboriginal-led community projects that address family violence and align with the Dhelk Dja 10 Year Agreement.
+The 2025-26 round includes support for prevention and early intervention initiatives and projects that strengthen local Aboriginal organisations and communities across Victoria.

 Funding